multisig-labs/docs.gogopool.com/about-gogopool/zellic-audit.md

 **Intended branches:**

-- Should update all details related to the specificnodeId.
-In such a way that one can then be re-used eventually(create with samenodeId)
+- Should update all details related to the specific `nodeId`.
+In such a way that one can then be reused eventually (create with same `nodeId`)
   - [x] Test coverage
-- Refund all invested funds to theowner(deployer)
+- Refund all invested funds to the `owner` (deployer)
   - [ ] Test coverage
-- Makesurethattheminipoolisprelaunch(NOTCHECKED);it’sassuredthoughin
-  requireValidStateTransitionbasically,sinceitchecksthecurrentstatusagainst
-  the wanted status update.
+- Make sure that the minipool is prelaunch (NOT CHECKED); it’s assured though in `requireValidStateTransition` basically, since it checks the current status against the wanted status update.
   - [ ] Test coverage
-- Staking.sol:getAVAXAssigned(msg.sender)should decrease byavaxLiquidStak
+- `Staking.sol:getAVAXAssigned(msg.sender)` should decrease by `avaxLiquidStakerAmt`
-  erAmt
   - [x] Test coverage
-- Staking.sol:getAVAXStake(msg.sender)should decrease byavaxNodeOpAmt
+- `Staking.sol:getAVAXStake(msg.sender)` should decrease by `avaxNodeOpAmt`
   - [x] Test coverage
-- Staking.sol:getMinipoolCount(msg.sender)should decrease by 1
+- `Staking.sol:getMinipoolCount(msg.sender)` should decrease by 1
   - [x] Test coverage
 - the native tokens balance of the caller should increase by the amount of funds previously deposited.
   - [x] Test coverage
-- After the call, the current state of the minipool isCanceled
+- After the call, the current state of the minipool is `Canceled`
   - [x] Test coverage

 **Negative behavior:**

-- Shouldn’tleavepreviouslysetfieldstotheirvalue(eg. theavaxLiquidStakerAmt)
+- Shouldn’t leave previously set fields to their value (eg. the `avaxLiquidStakerAmt`)
   - [x] Negative test?
-- Shouldn’t allow unauthorized access(msg.senderhas to be theowner)
+- Shouldn’t allow unauthorized access(`msg.sender` has to be the `owner`)
   - [x] Negative test?
-- should revert if the current state of mini pool isn’tPrelaunch
+- should revert if the current state of mini pool isn’t `Prelaunch`
   - [x] Negative test?
 - should revert if called non-owner of minipool
   - [x] Negative test?